cirrusidentity/ssp-proxy-tutorial/USE_CASES.md

 A proxy provides you with lots of flebility in how authentication happens.

-A basic example is this diagram form SURFNet that illustrates how several IdPs apppear as a single IdP to Google Apss
+A basic example is this diagram form SURFNet that illustrates how several IdPs apppear as a single IdP to Google Apps

 ![Basic Concept](./img/basic-concept.png)

 SSP provides several places where you can tie into the authentication process.
 Diagram from @mapgrady